Pia Miranda

-Pia Miranda (born 15 June 1973) is an Australian actress whose career was launched with her role in the 2000 feature film Looking for Alibrandi, an Australian film based on the novel of the same name by Melina Marchetta.
-She is also known for her roles as Karen Oldman in Neighbours (1998-1999), Jodie Spiteri in Wentworth (2015), and Jen in Mustangs FC (2017-2020), as well as winning Australian Survivor in 2019.
+Pia Miranda is an Australian actress.
+Her career was launched with her role in the 2000 feature film Looking for Alibrandi, an Australian film based on the novel of the same name by Melina Marchetta.
+She is also known for her roles as Karen Oldman in Neighbours (1998–1999), Jodie Spiteri in Wentworth (2015), and Jen in Mustangs FC (2017–2020), as well as winning Australian Survivor in 2019.

 Early life

 Born in Melbourne, Victoria, Miranda spent the majority of her early life travelling throughout Australia with her family, attending a large number of schools.
+She returned to Melbourne at the age of 12, growing up in the suburb of East Malvern.
 She is of Italian and Irish descent.
 After completing her high school certificate at the Sacré Cœur School, Miranda studied history and drama at La Trobe University before transferring to Victoria University, where she majored in drama and graduated with a Bachelor of Arts (Performance Studies) in 1996.